Kunull/Blog/blog/2024-05-31-cnsp-review.md

 ## Parting thoughts

 The original price for the certification is $100 USD.
-Although the certification covers a lot of topics, that is not really the price I would pay of it.
+The certification covers a lot of topics, although since I only had the exam voucher, I cannot make any statement regarding the material.

+As for the exam, I found the experience to be prettu smooth and it served as an opportunity to test my basics.